 You can preview the file by clicking the play button.
 The file will play from the black marker, click any point in the waveform to move the playback marker.

 If there is just a segment of the audio that you would like to use.
 You can create a clip from the audio file by selecting the clips dropdown.
 Select the start and endpoint of the clip within your audio file.

-“Silence before” and “silence after” allows you to prepend/append silence to the clip.
+“Silence before” and “silence after” allow you to prepend/append silence to the clip.

 Click “Listen” to preview the clip.
 If you are happy with your clip, select either “Convert to Storage” ( this will push the clip to your Storage Media Library as a new file) or “Convert to Item” (this will allow you to quickly create an Item from the clip).
 To discard it, click delete.

-Converter allows you to change the bitrate and codec of the audio file, as well as changing the gain level.
+Converter allows you to change the bitrate and codec of the audio file, as well as change the gain level.

 If you need to reduce the bitrate of your file you can use the bitrate converter to reduce it to a minimum of 96kbps.

-You then have the option of creating a new file with the selected setting or overwriting the current file with the selected setting with the “Create New File” checkbox.
+You then have the option of creating a new file with the selected settings or overwriting the current file with the selected settings with the “Create New File” checkbox.

 Click “Reduce Bit Rate” to apply the change.

-You then have the option of creating a new file with the selected setting or overwriting the current file with the selected setting with the “Create New File” checkbox
+You then have the option of creating a new file with the selected setting or overwriting the current file with the selected setting by toggling the “Create New File” checkbox

 Click “Convert File” to apply the change.